-All students who are studying abroad are required to attend a pre-departure orientation, which is held at in mid-April for summer and fall study abroad students, and mid-November for spring study abroad students.
-Check in with the Center for International Education to get Orientation dates for upcoming semesters, or find the dates on CIE’s website under “Events.”
+All students who are studying abroad are required to attend a mandatory pre-departure orientation, which is held in mid-April for summer and fall Education Abroad students, and mid-November for spring and winter break Education Abroad students.
+Check in with the Center for International Education (CIE) to get Orientation dates for upcoming semesters, or find the dates on CIE’s website under “Events.”

 Apply for a passport immediately.
 If you already have a passport, be sure to check the expiration date.
 It must be valid until six months AFTER your program end date.
 Passport application forms are available at the U.S. State Department website.
 If this is your first passport, you can download the application on-line, but you will need to apply in person at a passport acceptance facility.

 Depending on the country and the duration of your study abroad program, you may need to obtain a visa.
 You can find out if you need a visa by looking through the U.S. State Department’s Country Specific Information.
-Students may refer to this Visa Application Guide for information about obtaining a visa, but should consult the country’s embassy website for the most up to date visa requirements.
+Students may refer to CIE’s Updated Visa Guide for information about obtaining a visa, but should consult the country’s embassy website for the most up to date visa requirements.

 International Health Insurance